"My horse has just been diagnosed EMS."

 All kind of obvious I know …

-Restricting forage is also detrimental, especially for our metabolic equines, because the stress involved increases the stress hormone cortisol, which then induces elevated insulin, which promotes fat storage, and so we’re back where we started.
-Ad lib is the way, but maybe double-netted to slow the eating process down.
+Restricting forage is also detrimental, especially for our metabolic equines, because, as mentioned earlier, the stress involved increases the stress hormone cortisol, which then induces elevated insulin, which promotes fat storage, and so we’re back where we started.
+Ad-lib is the way, but maybe double-netted to slow the eating process down.

 For the record, Dr Kellon says that all IR horses have leptin resistance, so there we go; whether we like it or not we should be factoring leptin resistance into to the whole IR/EMS scenario.
 Which links us nicely to ...